Balance

 Life itself is fun.
 Whenever you forget that, you start to feel down and depressed.

-Believe me, this pure moment of clarity came to me when I was at my lowest: lost, having too many issues with work, money, family, friends… living in a country where I literally had no one close to me.
+Believe me, this pure moment of clarity came to me when I was at my lowest: lost, with too many issues around work, money, family, friends, living in a country where I literally had no one close to me.
 Nothing seemed like it would get better anytime soon.
 I had problems none of you could ever imagine.
-I was in complete chaos…
+I was in complete chaos.

 Then, it came